Cataract Surgery at Kelsall Surgical Centre

 2

-Recovery timeline.
+Recovery &Aftercare.

 After cataract surgery, most people notice clearer, brighter vision at different times.
 You’ll go home with eye drops and post-op instructions, and we’ll see you for a follow-up shortly after.